Are you an adviser? Go to Unbiased Pro

 However, your reduced salary has to remain above the national minimum wage.

-You also need to bear in mind that you can only contribute a total of £40,000 to all pension savings annually.
+You also need to remember you can only contribute a total of £60,000 to all pension savings annually.
 This includes employer contributions, so ensure the higher contributions from your salary sacrifice doesn’t push you over this.

 It’s also helpful to check the minimum and maximum contributions allowed by your chosen pension provider.